Swatisingh-28/CODSOFT/E-commerce website/README.md

 ### 🖼 Screenshots

-All screens are included in the folder:
+All screens are included ahead.
-- homepage.png
-- shop-page.png
-- product-grid.png
-- about-section.png
-- newsletter-footer.png

 ---